Globe: No unregistered SIMs in active use

 Globe reminds SIM users to submit accurate information and photo IDs as submission of false information is punishable under the law.

-To learn more about Globe’s efforts for SIM registration, please visit https://www.globe.com.ph/register-sim-card#gref.
-(PR)
+To learn more about Globe’s efforts for SIM registration, please visit .
+(SPONSORED CONTENT)